robjm16/Business_Applications_Compendium/README.md

 -  How to get started: type and scope of pilot projects.
 -	 How, when and where to involve line-of-business leaders and other domain experts in AI projects.
 -  Measuring results, including ROI (return on investment) and KPIs (key performance indicators).
 -  A host of change management issues, ranging from new job roles to new business processes.
+-  Operationalizing AI models - how they are deployed, maintained and fine-tuned over time.
+-  Communications, ranging from how to explain complicated AI models to gain stakeholder acceptance and to the roll out of new business processes.

 As with other transformative technologies, companies are finding that people and process challenges can easily surpass the technical ones.